Spinach Day: Now, what is this day all about?

 [India doesn't define 'Junk Food', invites manipulation]

 It is important to know that there is a difference in nutrition with cooked and raw spinaches.
 Some nutrients that are lost in the cooking process.
 The great thing about spinach is that it is a green, which means it is low in calorie with 1 serving of spinach (28g) just being 7 calories.
-Just in a 100 grams of spinach, you can find 50% of protein, 20.8% carbohydrate and 29.2% all of 24 calories.
+Just in a 100 grams of spinach, you can find 50% of protein, 20.8% carbohydrate and 29.2% all of 24 calories, according to website stopmycraving.com.

 So go hog on Spinach and rest assured it won't do you any harm!